 What kind of training can you teach a micro pig?

-Because pigs are highly intelligent, you can teach them specific behavioral traits as well as tricks.
+Because pigs are highly intelligent, you can teach them specific behavioural traits as well as tricks.
 This means that they can walk on a leash, come, sit, lay down, move items, and do other easy tasks on command.
 Often, food is the best reward you can use during training because it is one of the best incentives for a pig.